 - Quality improvement (QI) training, plus coaching for new members, that has raised the bar for QI across Minnesota for over 20 years

-- An annual spring Colloquium that attracts 400 clinicians, health care leaders, and other professionals
+- An annual spring Colloquium for clinicians, health care leaders, and other professionals

 - Frequent networking and learning events, including motivational interviewing workshops and the annual Reinertsen Lecture